 Don't cook long enough and they will never set up.

-Once you see a couple of small bubbles start to pop up in the middle of your pan (right before it goes into a full boil) set your timer for ONE MINUTE.
+Once you see a couple of small bubbles start to pop up in the middle of your pan (right before it goes to a full boil) set your timer for ONE MINUTE.
 You want to cook for one minute exactly from this point.

 If you wait till the chocolate mixture is at a full boil, then start your timer - you have waited too long and will end up with dry crumbly cookies.